PrachpaveenY/assessment/README.md

 # Expense Tracking System : Assessment Project
+- My site is live at = nil

 ### Details :
-- My site is live at = nil
-- Status : Not Complete
-- It is a REST API system to store the history of spending (expense) of bank customers
+- Project : REST API system to store the history of spending (expense) of bank customers
 - The system can storage title, amount, note, tags
 - The system can add new spending history
 - The system can modify the information of spending